Sutton House Queered

 What’s on in February?

-Throughout February, Sutton House will host a variety of artworks from LGBTQ people, including a photographic exhibition of black trans activist Munroe Bergdorf by photographer Sarah Moore; artworks by Sutton House and Breaker’s Yard volunteer Kev Clarke, and paintings by a member of our over 55 community group the Recycled Teenagers, Victor Zagon.
+Throughout February, Sutton House will host a variety of artworks from LGBTQ people, including a photographic exhibition of black trans activist Munroe Bergdorf by photographer Sarah Moore; artworks by Sutton House and Breaker’s Yard volunteer Kev Clarke, and paintings by a member of our over 55 community group, Victor Zagon.

 You will also be able to experience a sound installation in the Gardrobe, thought to be the oldest toilet in Hackney, to launch our gender neutral toilet.